GregCM/whrwthal/README.md

 "cd *installdir*"

 where *installdir* is the folder where you downloaded this repository.
 Now, you can run "v1.py" in the command prompt; whrwthal will need to run a one-time setup and parse the text, which should only take a few seconds.
-If you decide to enable low-footprint mode, this setup will happen every time you use whrwthal.
-Otherwise, from first setup on you can proceed the same way through the command prompt, or more simply create a shortcut to the file v1.py
+From first setup on you can proceed the same way through the command prompt, or more simply create a shortcut to the file v1.py

+whrwthal-lite comes in around 2.5MB at install, taking an average of 3.006 Seconds longer to install than whrwthal-master (not counting repository download time from GitHub).
+Your lite install will remain this size if you decide to enable low-footprint mode, taking XXX Seconds longer to start up than with low-footprint disabled.

+In review: the fastest way to read your bible is to download from https://github.com/GregCM/whrwthal/tree/master with low-footprint disabled;
+           the most resource efficient way to read your bible is to download from https://github.com/GregCM/whrwthal/tree/lite with low-footprint enabled.

 On Mac or Linux, open a terminal and proceed the same way.
 Instead of running "v1.py", however, you'll type